-Ontion Environmental Social Economic Option No Project Alternative All negative impacts associated with project avoided, however, the island environment may continue to slowly deteriorate due to pollution as a result of poor waste disposal.
+.
+Comparison of the no develop • Option No Project Alternative All negative impacts associated with project avoided, however, the island environment may continue to slowly deteriorate due to pollution as a result of poor waste disposal.
 Land area will be rendered unusable or will be polluted by the residual waste remaining after burning and burying waste.
 Seepage of leachate into groundwater film as a result of burying waste in excavated pits.
 Risk of waste piles sliding as a result of heavy rain or flooding events.
 Increased pollution of beaches, lowered aesthetic values, pollution of the lagoon and coral reef.
 Benefit to the society by the project will be missed and chances of polluting the island is high which could lead to health implications as well as visual negative impacts.
 Risk of waste coming into direct contact with children.
-Without a proper waste management system there is a risk of the island turning into a slum as a result of population increase and economic developement.
+Without a proper waste management system there is a risk of the island turning into a slum as a result of population increase and economic development.
 No significant improvement to the local and regional economy.
 Jobs and income earning opportunities expected as a result of the project will not realize.
 Project Alternative The project will result in loss of large trees and coconut palms.
 Vegetation clearance will be required for the plot as well as for the road.
 The process of cutting down of trees and clearance of land will change the exiting environment of the affected area.
 Alteration of the existing vegetation will result in affecting the fauna associated with the vegetation.
 Cutting down of trees will also result in minor climatic impacts.
-However, changes to the vegetation is not considered significant as it would affect approximately 2% of the existing vegetated area of the island.
+However, changes to the vegetation is not considered significant as it would affect approximately 1% of the existing vegetated area of the island.
 No protected species or habitat will be lost.
 All impacts can be managed and maintained at acceptable level.
 Increased direct and indirect employment opportunities for the locals during the construction phase in addition to when the IWMC and waste management system becomes operational.
 Knowledge transfer and development of technical capacity with regard to waste management and compost making.
 More resources and manpower to manage the island would become available as a result of the project.
 The aesthetic qualities of the island would improve and thereby promote healthy and more enjoyable life on the island.
 Enhanced opportunity for locals to start and diversify tourism related services, since a safe and clean island would facilitate attracting visitors to island.
 Creation of job opportunities and development of skills.
 Development and expansion of agriculture in the island as more and more people are expected to take an interest in agriculture sector when quality compost becomes easily available.
 Price and profit from agricultural produce will become more competitive due to availability of compost.

-The project will control and During the operational Potential to get income

-prevent further pollution of phase of the project, by selling compost etc.

-the environment, and smell, dust and which would develop

-thereby promote sustainable particulate matter the island's economy.

-development of the island. especially from

-composting activities

-may be emitted from the

-IWMC.
-However due to

-the isolated nature of the

-site to the populated area

-of the island such

-impacts are not expected

-to be significant.
+The project will control and prevent further pollution of the environment, and thereby promote sustainable development of the island.
+During the operational phase of the project, smell, dust and particulate matter especially from composting activities may be emitted from the IWMC.
+However due to the isolated nature of the site to the populated area of the island such impacts are not expected to be significant.
+Potential to get income by selling compost etc. which would develop the island's economy. --- --- ---